kenjennings/Atari-Breakout76/README03Gameplay.md

 Bricks in the Green row are worth 3 points.

-Bricks in the Orance row are worth 5 points.
+Bricks in the Orange row are worth 5 points.

 Bricks in the Red row are worth 7 points.